echo1138/google-homepage/README.md

-# google-homepage
+# Google Homepage
-A website that mimics the google homepage
+A website that mimics the Google Homepage.

 Purpose
 ----------